AntoninaKOR/VLM_project/README.md

 ```
 Then bild and run by any way above.
 # Interface
+Choose device in setting firstly.
+You can't change it without restarting container.
 Access web interface:
 Default access web interface at `http://localhost:7860` or `http://localhost:your_port` if you change the port when you have run container
 You can save model outputs to `./data` folder on host machine.